Macro and Financial Econometrics - ECON8200

-The module offers a research-oriented introduction to contemporary time series and financial econometrics by linking econometric theory to empirical studies of the macro-economy and financial markets.
-It introduces models and methods used in central banks and research institutions for policy analysis and forecasting.
-It integrates empirical illustrations through the use of computer-based exercises with macroeconomic and financial data using appropriate software.
-We start with providing comprehensive treatment of univariate time series analysis and deal in details with the modelling and forecasting of stationary and nonstationary stochastic processes.
-We then proceed with specifying, estimating and testing a range of asset pricing models.
-Next, we addresses the analysis of returns predictability, both in the single regression framework and in the multivariate setting.
-Here we also provide careful modelling of volatility effects of the market data (e.g. by using asymmetric GARCH), and market interdependence.
+The module offers a research-oriented introduction to contemporary macro and financial econometrics by linking econometric theory to empirical studies of the macro-economy and financial markets.
+It introduces models and methods used in central banks and research institutions for policy analysis and forecasting the macroeconomy as well as those used by financial institutions for low-frequency trading, risk assessment and portfolio allocation.
+It integrates empirical illustrations through the use of computer-based analysis of macroeconomic and financial data using appropriate software.
+We commence by with providing a comprehensive introduction to stationary and nonstationary stochastic processes as well as the methods and models of univariate time series.
+We then proceed with modelling and predicting asset prices and returns and their volatility.
+Finally, we introduce multiple time series techniques for policy analysis and for macro-finance models.

 Method of assessment